 The NEWSERA #CitSciComm Labs

 Citizen science projects are a complex ecosystem: they involve communities of citizens, scientists, policy makers and industries.
 One of the challenges these projects face is to adequately communicate the meaningful results and high-quality scientific data they generate to the stakeholders involved; this is crucial both to get back to the citizens who participated in the project and to inform new policies and businesses.

 Another key aspect of CS projects is the effectiveness of the technology they employ: there isn’t much research on how the users interact with CS apps and their role in the project success.

 NEWSERA tackles these and other issues in the #CitSciComm Labs, which are the core of the entire project.
-The Labs will involve small groups of citizen science practitioners from 38 ongoing citizen science initiatives, the NEWSERA “Pilots” (selected from the NEWSERA survey), representatives from different stakeholders groups and science communication experts: together they will collaborate on new and improved strategies of communication with quadruple helix stakeholders and journalists.
+The Labs involve small groups of citizen science practitioners from 38 ongoing citizen science initiatives, the NEWSERA “Pilots” (selected from the NEWSERA survey and interviews), representatives from different stakeholders groups and science communication experts: together they collaborate on new and improved strategies of communication adressed to quadruple helix stakeholders and journalists.